 Pottermore has been a really great way to give back to the ‘Harry Potter’ readership, who made the books such a big success.
 I am still receiving a huge amount of mail.
 I thought it would really drop off by now.
 Stories, drawings, suggestions I write prequels, sequels, every week.

 On July 7, 2011, the world premiere of the final film, Harry Potter and the Deathly Hallows – Part 2, took place in London.
 Fans from all over the world assembled to see the stars take to the red carpet for the last time.
 Watch as J.K.
 Rowling, Daniel Radcliffe, Emma Watson, and Rupert Grint give an emotional goodbye to the Potter series.

 This moment will forever be one of the most bittersweet for fans to watch, but remember what Rowling told us then:

 Whether you come back by page or by the big screen, Hogwarts will always be there to welcome you home.

-I get frustrated at some of the things we take out too, because we’re all fans of the material of the original books, but you have to make choices sometimes to make sure that what we end up with in the theater, ultimately works on its own terms.
+I get frustrated at some of the things we take out too, because we’re all fans of the material of the original books, but you have to make choices sometimes to make sure that what we end up with in the theater ultimately works on its own terms.

-… you’re never quite sure what the agendas are, so there’s as big a question mark over my head as I’m reading it and playing it as there is over everybody else’s, until it’s resolved.
+You’re never quite sure what the agendas are, so there’s as big a question mark over my head as I’m reading it and playing it as there is over everybody else’s, until it’s resolved.
 You know that the stakes are always very high for him, whatever the outcome proves to be.

-In August, BBC aired a new segment that showed parts of a new interview with J.K.
+In August, the BBC aired a new segment that showed parts of a new interview with J.K.
 Rowling about Pottermore.
-Rowling discussed ebooks and her preference for print over digital while understanding the advantage of the new form.
+Rowling discussed e-books and her preference for print over digital while understanding the advantage of the new form.
 She said that Pottermore was the right platform for her to share the additional information on characters, history, and places in the wizarding world with her readers.